MartinValchevv/video-wc-gallery/readme.txt

 == Changelog ==

+= 1.3 =
+* Change thumbnails not use e base64-encoded image, thumbnails saved in uploads folder
+* Added a function in the settings that finds generated thumbnails that are not used and can be deleted so they don't take up space

 = 1.2 =
 * Added check if your theme contains any mediaelementJS import will be disabled to prevent conflicts and use default library which is in WordPress core
 * Fixes in product page if style is vertical media gallery